code4lib/code-of-conduct/procedures.md

 ## Before the conference

+* Assemble conference sub-comittee to handle implementation of procedures.
+* Ensure Local Planning commitee includes a quiet, private space suitable for taking reports in venue requirements.
 * Select duty officers, and familiarize them with this document and the CodeOfConduct4Lib.
+* Identify an organize any required traning for duty officers.
 * Decide how conferencegoers will be able to recognize duty officers, and publicize this.
 * Schedule duty officer shifts.
+* Ensure that leaders of official off-site events (tours / newcomer dinners, etc) are familar with CodeOfConduct4Lib.
 * Decide which conference organizers will be responsible for incident response, and familiarize them with this document and the CodeOfConduct4Lib.
 * Make sure all of the people in this section have each others' contact information.
 * Consult last year's organizers for any knowledge they need to transfer relevant to enforcement (e.g. prior incident response; iterations to procedure; or people with ongoing sanctions).
+* Investigate local laws that may affect procedures.

 Your duty officers and conference organizers should be a small group of kind, articulate, and trustworthy people who reflect the diversity of the conference.